pingcap/docs-cn/tools/tidb-binlog-cluster.md

 2. Back up and restore all the data.

-    If the downstream is MySQL/TiDB, to guarantee the data integrity, you need to make a full backup and restore of the data before Drainer starts (about 10 minutes after Pump starts to run).

     It is recommended to use [mydumper](../tools/mydumper.md) to make a full backup of TiDB and then use [Loader](../tools/loader.md) to export the data to the downstream.
 For more details, see [Backup and Restore](../op-guide/backup-restore.md).

 3. Modify the `tidb-ansible/inventory.ini` file.